 What is vertigo?

-As family physicians, dizziness and vertigo are amongst the most frequent symptoms we see in our clinics.
+As family physicians, dizziness and vertigo are amongst the common symptoms we see in our clinics.
 Experiencing vertigo (the sensation that you or the room around you is spinning) can be quite scary and dramatic.

 Most of the causes of vertigo are benign and only require monitoring or simple treatments, but it is not a symptom you should ever ignore because it could be a sign of something more serious.